lisheng-kuang/lisheng-kuang.github.io/_pages/about.md

 # News
-* Lisheng is going to defend in the end of June, 2023
+* I'm going to defend my Ph.D. in the end of June, 2023
 * To add more...

 ## Visitors